malwaredetective/root-crawler/README.md

 python3 ./root-crawler.py --flag 12345678912345678912345678912345
 ```

 After logging into an instance, escalate your privileges to capture the flag!
-The flags can *usually* be found at `/root/root.txt`.
-Once retrieved, submit it to track your progress.
+Flags are typically found at `/root/root.txt` on the target system.
+Once retrieved, submit it to track your accomplishment within a local SQLite database.

 ![Screenshot](assets/root-crawler-flag.png)